 The best espresso machine under $2,000 goes to the Lucca A53 Mini Espresso Machine by La Spaziale.
 If it can handle the rigors of commercial use, it can certainly handle your kitchen.
 This espresso machine pulls about 40 shots a day at Clive HQ, all for under two grand.
 The A53 features a front-filling water reservoir, huge boilers, generous drip tray, and volumetric programming.
 With customized wood panels, you are sure to feel proud to display this beauty in your kitchen.

 We carry a lot of very good looking classic espresso machines.
 When most people think of a "classic" machine, they are thinking about E61-style group heads (which is the huge brass head that the portafilter is attached to).
 For E61s, the best is the ECM Synchronika.
 You are probably saying to yourself, "Of course you would say that - it is the most expensive in the class."
 That's not why we say it.
 This machine is beautiful and will last a lifetime.
 Long term, we will make a lot less money if you buy this machine because you will pass it along to your children and never come back again: Stainless steel boilers, thoughtful design engineering, a single piece, powder-coated steel chassis and built for easy maintenance.
 It's not just a pretty face.
 This is an heirloom.

 With huge double boilers, you are paying for a lot of stuff you don't need if you just enjoy a straight espresso.
-For the more budget-conscious, the Special Edition ECM Classika is the perfect little machine to pull.
+For the more budget-conscious, the Lelit Victoria is the perfect little machine to pull.
 While not a star at back-to-back milk drinks as a single-boiler, it is wonderful at straight espressos in a small footprint.
-With the good looks of a classic espresso machine in a choice of powder coat finishes - we always recommend this for the espresso purist.
+With the charming looks of a sleek and sophisticated espresso machine - we love recommending this for the espresso purist.

 Still unsure?
 Check out our How to Choose an Espresso Machine blog.